Admissions Requirements

 Degree Requirements

-- The curriculum consists of five courses from the Environmental Engineering program and five electives.
+- The curriculum consists of a minimum of five courses that must be selected from the Environmental Engineering program and a maximum of five electives.

 - Only one C-range grade (C+, C, or C−) can count toward the master’s degree.